treszkai/treszkai.github.io/content/posts/2021-01-06/microcovids.md

 ---
-title: Estimating the personal risk of COVID-19 from population-level data
+title: Estimating personal COVID risk from population-level data
 summary: If N people get infected per day in a country with susceptible population size S, then doing "average" activities has approximately an N/S risk of contracting it daily.
 ---